AJ0617/AJ0617/README.md

 ## Hi there 👋
+Currently Working on:
+  TO-DO manager

+Learning more about:
+VEX EZ-Template
+  -Making a repo template with features and C++ basics

+Languages I know:
+Java

+Currently learning:
+HTML
+CSS

+Want to learn:
+Javascript

 <!--
 **AJ0617/AJ0617** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.